mpschr/budget-envelopes/README.rst

                                 budgets should be calculated forwards.
 The format is '2023-05'
+        -o, --output-file TEXT     Output file name for .json file -x, --extra-files          Stores multiple extra files along the envelope- stats.json: envelope-stats-history.json: Monthly
+                                development history of the envelopesenvelope-
+                                stats-aggregated.json: Yearly aggregation of the
+                                envelopesenvelope-stats.png: A somewhat weird
+                                plot of the current state.
-        -o, --output-file TEXT     Output file name for .json file -S, --session TEXT         When adding multiple files per CLI, use a session string that ties the calls together
+        -S, --session TEXT         When adding multiple files per CLI, use a session string that ties the calls together
         --help                     Show this message and exit.